How sleep can support productivity

 Research organisation Rand estimates that sleep deprivation costs the UK economy £40 billion annually.
 That’s the equivalent of 200,000 working days lost each year due to poor productivity and employee absence.

-We know that sleep disruption can be caused by stress; something many people may have experienced more over the last two years.
+We know that sleep disruption can be caused by stress which in turn, reduces productivity.
 Kings College London have identified that those who’ve found the pandemic stressful are more than twice as likely to report trouble sleeping.
-What’s more, a recent study by UCL has found that COVID-19 related stress remains prevalent among the public.

 More than ever, businesses are innovating ways in which to support their people in sleeping well and nurture greater wellbeing for their workforce.